andresoviedo/google-drive-ftp-adapter/README.md

 - With google-drive-ftp-adapter you can access your Google Drive through FTP protocols.
 - You can use it in conjunction with any FTP client: shell FTP, Beyond Compare, FileZilla, etc.

 Features
 ========

 - Standalone Java application (Java 8)
-- Apache Mina FTP Server as a gateway to your google drive files (Drive API v3)
+- Apache Mina FTP Server
+- Google Drive API v3
-- Internal SQLite Cache for fast access to data
+- SQLite Index Cache
-- Google Drive cache synchronisation by polling every 10 seconds
+- Index Cache Synchronisation every 10 seconds
-- Users permissions
+- User Management with permissions
-- Supported FTP commands:
+- All FTP commands supported:
   - List folders and files
   - Rename files
   - Create or delete directories
-  - Upload new files (includes google docs conversion to and from)
+  - Upload new files
-  - Download files to local PC (includes google docs conversion to and from)
+  - Download files to local PC
   - Edit remote timestamps
   - Trash files or folders

-**Ideas for the future**:
-- implement the apache commons-vfs interface [(Link)](https://commons.apache.org/proper/commons-vfs/)
-- implement linux cif vfs protocol [(Link)](http://www.ubiqx.org/cifs/Intro.html)
+- Google Docs Support

 Screenshots
 ===========